 White remains the favorite color for dresses throughout the period, and is almost universal in the early years, 1800 – 1805, when the classical ideal was still dominant.
 Other colors seen in the prints are typically pastel shades, often seen in slips or underdresses beneath sheer fabrics.
 Brighter, bolder colors were often used in accessories and trimmings.
 Only the occasional bold color was used for the body of the dress.

 The most prevalent fabrics for evening dresses are satin, crepe (always spelled crape), and sarsnet.
 These would be used for the main body of the dress, or for a slip or underdress.
 Layered dresses were prevalent throughout the period, likely due to the sheerness of many of the fabrics.
 Various delicate, diaphanous fabrics were used for overdresses, including fine India muslin, lace, gossamer net, imperial crepe, tulle, and figured or spotted gauze.
-For example, Figure 3 shows a crepe dress over a white satin slip; Figure 5 shows a white crape petticoat over a white satin slip; Figure 6 shows a lace dress over a white satin slip; and Figure 7 shows white tissue gauze over white satin.
+For example, Figure 3 shows a crepe dress over a white satin slip; Figure 5 shows a white crape petticoat over a white satin slip; Figure 6 shows a lace dress over a white satin slip; and Figure 7 shows a white lace dress over a blush-colored satin slip.

 A formal evening dress might include a train throughout the period, though is it more prevalent in the earlier years when skirts were longer in general.
 (See Figures 1 and 2.)
 Skirts stay rather long until after about 1806-1807 when hemlines appear to just skim the floor.
 (See Figure 3.)
 By 1815, hems have risen to show hints of ankle.
-(See Figure 5.)
+(See Figures 5 and 7.)
 Some rather dashing ensembles show more than a bit of ankle and seem quite short to modern eyes.
 In the last few years of the period, hemlines move slightly up or down, but always some inches above the floor.
-(See Figures 5 and 7.)

 Necklines are typically very low for evening dresses throughout the period.
 Bosoms were much on display in the evening.